When I was nine years old, I understood that music moves me.

 Then I understood that school was just not the right place for me to grow up and find my real character.

-Due to my environment, school, internet I lost my focus on dancing and gradually got sadder and lost my interest for dance, my energy that always accompanied me.
-I carried the belief with me that I was not pretty enough, not slim enough that I would not be enough in general.
+Due to my environment, school, internet I lost my focus on dancing and gradually got sadder and lost my interest for dance, my energy that always accompanied

 I was starving myself down to 38 kilograms.
 I wanted to be seen.
 I finally wanted to be heard and respected.
-I wanted to be understood by others.
+I wanted to be understood by

 Because of my underweight, I quit compulsively with dancing.

 I thought it was over for good.
 For a year I did not show up in my former home, the dance school, because I was so scared to be judged.
-I was afraid of strange looks and rejection.
+I was afraid of

 I tried to separate myself from dancing inwardly.